Erlanger Logo

 THIS NOTICE OF PRIVACY PRACTICES DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-The practices described here apply to Erlanger Health, Inc. (Erlanger), other third party physician practices that provide care to you as an Erlanger patient, and the Federally Qualified Health Centers (FQHC) affiliated with Erlanger.
+The practices described here apply to Erlanger Health, Inc. (Erlanger), other third-party physician practices that provide care to you as an Erlanger patient, and the Federally Qualified Health Centers (FQHC) affiliated with Erlanger.
 Erlanger Health includes all departments and units of its hospitals, facilities, and medical practices.
 Erlanger Health is part of an Organized Health Care Arrangement (OHCA) that includes the practices of providers who perform services at Erlanger and will be putting information into your medical record.
 These include but may not be limited to University Surgical Associates; Anesthesiology Consultants Exchange; Tennessee Interventional and Imaging Associates; Pediatric Emergency Medicine Associates; LabCorp; Tennessee Oncology; Pathology Group; and Tennessee River Physicians.
 The FQHC is also part of the OHCA.
-Notice serves as a joint notice for all parties in the OHCA.
+This Notice services as a joint notice for all parties in the OHCA.

 How to Ask a Question or Report a Complaint

 If you have questions about this Notice or want to talk about a problem without filing a formal complaint, please contact the Office of Compliance and Privacy Services using the contact information listed below.
 If you believe your privacy rights have been violated, you may file a formal complaint with us in writing by sending it to the Erlanger Office of Compliance and Privacy Services at the address listed below or by filing a complaint with the Erlanger Integrity Line at the number listed below.
 You may also file a complaint with the United States Department of Health and Human Services Office for Civil Rights.
+You will not be treated differently for filing a complaint.

 How to Contact Us